CYBERHIPPIECO/SITANDLISTEN/README.md

 Man: ‘I brought the recorder’
 You: ‘Good’
 Man (taking a seat): ‘You sure you want to do this?’
 You: ‘I already made my choice haven’t I?
-Just sit and listen' Man (nods and sets up the tape recorder)
+Just sit and listen' (title of the game appears in blocky white letters) Man (nods and sets up the tape recorder)
 You: 'One day, I decided to go looking for an elusive creature, known to me as civilisation.'
 You: 'Even though I knew what the state of the outside world was at the time I ventured out'